 Who are the Barn Cats?

-Cats who are unsocial or fearful of people, but prefer the company of other animals
+Cats who are used to living outdoors, and prefer the company of other animals

 Cats who are social, but too feisty for interactions with people in a home setting